gkcheong/pscf-gui/README.md

 # pscf-gui
-Graphical user interface for PSCF (https://github.com/dmorse/pscf) This program is a GUI wrapper for PSCF a self-consistent field theory solver written using python's Tkinter package.
+Graphical user interface for PSCF (https://github.com/dmorse/pscf) This program is a GUI wrapper written using python's Tkinter package for PSCF, a self-consistent field theory solver.

 To run the program type `python gui.py` on the terminal.
 The program requires PSCF set up and Matlab for additional data processing.